Sociology and Anthropology

-Students who wish to become teachers should consult the College of Education and Human Development chapter and attend an information session early in their undergraduate career.
-For more information, call 703-993-2892, e-mail firstname.lastname@example.org, or go to gse.gmu.edu.
+Students who wish to become teachers should consult the CEHD chapter and attend an information session early in their undergraduate career.
+For more information, call 703-993-2892, e-mail email@example.com, or go to gse.gmu.edu.

-Students pursuing a master's degree in sociology may choose an emphasis in general sociology; sex and gender; crime, delinquency, and corrections; race and ethnicity; cultural studies; or conflict analysis and management.
+Students may choose an emphasis in general sociology; sex and gender; crime, delinquency, and corrections; race and ethnicity; cultural studies; or conflict analysis and management.
 The general sociology emphasis allows maximum flexibility in the application of sociological knowledge to the analysis of social processes and systems.
 All emphases are appropriate for those anticipating further graduate study leading to the PhD in sociology.

 The department provides opportunities for students to develop expertise in a variety of areas, including applied methods, community, conflict analysis and management, development and social change, deviance, environmental sociology, gerontology, medical sociology, occupations and professions, policy analysis, race and ethnicity, sociology of science and technology, cultural studies, and survey research.

-In addition to meeting general admissions requirements for graduate study, applicants must present the following:
+In addition to meeting the general admissions requirements for graduate study, applicants must present the following:

-- Minimum of 3 credits each in undergraduate sociological theory, statistics, and research methods.
-Equivalent courses in other disciplines may be substituted for some of these requirements, with permission.
+- A minimum of 3 credits each in undergraduate sociological theory, statistics, and research methods.
+Equivalent courses in other disciplines may be substituted for some of these requirements with permission.

 - Three letters of recommendation from people who have supervised the student's work.
 If possible, at least one should be from an academic setting.

-Students who do not wish to pursue a degree or have not supplied all required documents to be considered for admission may enroll as nondegree students.
+Students who do not wish to pursue a degree or who have not supplied all required documents to be considered for admission may enroll through extended studies.
 These students may later apply for admission to the degree program.
-With approval and subject to university policy, a maximum of 12 graduate credits earned prior to enrollment as a degree-seeking student may be applied to a master's degree.
+With approval, a maximum of 12 graduate credits earned prior to enrollment as a degree-seeking student may be applied to a master's degree.